Physics-informed neural networks for parameter learning of wildfire spreading: Wildfire spreading modeling

 Wildfire modeling necessitates the incorporation of diverse spatiotemporal scales and natural processes, alongside the intricate chemistry of burning fuel and the detailed physics governing fluid flow and heat transport \citep{Sullivan2009, Goodrick2022}.
-In this streamlined modeling approach, the reaction kinetics include Arrhenius expressions for water dehydration and wood combustion.
-Heat transfer is modeled by a combination of both radiation, convection, and dispersion (conduction) \citep{Simeoni2011, Finney2013}.
-These mechanisms attempt to describe the complex physical phenomena induced by the interaction of airflow fluctuations above and within the plantation and buoyant flame instabilities \citep{Finnigan2007}.
-Moreover, specific topographical features may result in zones dominated by chaotic turbulent vortices (turbulent diffusion) generated by flame buoyant forces \citep{Finney2010, Finney2015}, which strongly affect the direction and intensity of the ongoing wildfire event by creating updrafts (bursts) and downdrafts (sweeps) flame movements.
+In this streamlined modeling configuration, the reaction kinetics include first-order Arrhenius expressions for water dehydration and wood combustion.
+Heat transfer is modeled by a combination of both radiation, convection, and dispersion (diffusion) \citep{Simeoni2011, Finney2013}.
+These mechanisms attempt to describe the complex physical characteristics induced by the interaction of airflow fluctuations above and within the plantation and buoyant flame instabilities \citep{Finnigan2007}.
+Moreover, specific topographical features may result in zones dominated by chaotic turbulent vortices (turbulent diffusion) generated by flame buoyant forces \citep{Finney2010, Finney2015}, which strongly affect the direction and intensity of the ongoing wildfire event by formulating updraft (bursts) and downdraft (sweeps) flame movements.

 The burning fuel is considered a solid material composed of two elements: water and combustibles \citep{FranciscoJSeron2005, Morvan2004}.
 Specifically, the mass fraction of water, denoted as $E$, encompasses the internal content of the plant (live humidity) and the water condensed on the plant (dead humidity).
 The remaining mass fraction of combustibles, denoted as $X$, comprises both volatiles (e.g., CO, CO$_2$, NO$_x$, and VOC) and charcoal.
 Following a fundamental framework, combustion initiates with water evaporation (as the endothermic phase), progresses through volatilization and charring reactions, and ultimately terminates with oxidation reactions (as the ensuing exothermic phase) \citep{Sullivan2017, RubenSudhakarDhanarathinam2011}.
 Thus, the endothermic (gaseous) part of the combustion process is modeled using the Arrhenius kinetics formulation as: